 Suddenly an old man appeared before him.
 I can see that something is troubling you, he said.
 After listening to the executive’s woes, the old man said, I believe I can help you.
-He asked the man his name, wrote out a check, and pushed it into his hand saying, Take this money.
+He asked the man his name, wrote out a cheque, and pushed it into his hand saying, Take this money.
 Meet me here exactly one year from today, and you can pay me back at that time.
 Then he turned and disappeared as quickly as he had come.

-The business executive saw in his hand a check for $500,000, signed by John D. Rockefeller, then one of the richest men in the world!
+The business executive saw in his hand a cheque for $500,000, signed by John D. Rockefeller, then one of the richest men in the world!
 I can erase my money worries in an instant!
 He realized.
-But instead, the executive decided to put the un-cashed check in his safe.
+But instead, the executive decided to put the un-cashed cheque in his safe.
 Just knowing it was there might give him the strength to work out a way to save his business, he thought.
 With renewed optimism, he negotiated better deals and extended terms of payment.
 He closed several big sales.
 Within a few months, he was out of debt and making money once again.

 The astonished executive just stood there, stunned.
 All year long he’d been wheeling and dealing, buying and selling, convinced he had half a million dollars behind him.

 Suddenly, he realized that it wasn’t the money, real or imagined, that had turned his life around.
 It was his newfound self-confidence that gave him the power to achieve anything he went after.